HenryJS/cloudprep/README.md

 * DescribeManagedPrefixLists
 * GetManagedPrefixListEntries

-You may find the following IAM policy helpful:
+You may find the following IAM policy helpful.
+A CFN script is provided that will create a Role that can be assumed.

 ````
 {